-The Mavic Air 2 was announced on Monday night as part of a launch event dubbed “Up Your Game” — and it’s a dream for photographers.
+The Mavic Air 2 was announced in 2020 as part of a launch event dubbed “Up Your Game” — and it’s a dream for photographers.

 This drone is all about photography, featuring 8K functionality and a larger 1/2″ camera sensor.